BenGothard/zombie/README.md

 The `-n`/`--months` option controls how many distinct months a charge must appear in to be reported.

 Pass `--fuzzy` to enable AI-powered fuzzy matching of description strings so that minor variations like different casing or punctuation are grouped together.
-The `--ratio-threshold` option controls the required similarity (default 0.8).

 Rows with missing or malformed data are ignored so you can analyze statements that contain occasional inconsistencies without errors.